Choice of Deck Cross Section.

 The chosen modification involved a simple change to the rules that are implied in the model that is described above.
 Having reached the point chosen to make the change, the consultants extracted the included angle at that point and decreed that it should apply to all subsequent operations that would otherwise have adopted a wider angle between hangers.

-The above diagram shows an elevation of a short length of the support mechanism developed for connecting the bridge deck to the main catenary cable for use by for the deck, when viewed from one side.
+This diagram shows an elevation of a short length of the support mechanism developed for connecting the bridge deck to the main catenary cable when viewed from one side.
 The cable clamps, that transfer the loads from the hangers to the main cable, are positioned along the cable at 60 ft intervals, horizontally, and they each have to secure two hangers, one from either side.
-The sockets that are used to fix the hangers to the deck are located mid-way, horizontally, between the cable clamps to either side.
-They are fitted along a line just off the flat area on top of the deck, where an additional section of box girder has been welded on to the main box girder, to provide the short cantilever that carries the footpath and cycle track at the side of the deck. (this can be seen clearly on the drawing of the deck section which is located near the top of the previous section of this document).
+The eyes that are used to fix the hangers to the deck are located mid-way, horizontally, between the cable clamps to either side.
+They are fitted along a line just off the flat area on top of the deck, where an additional section of box girder has been welded on to the main box girder, to provide the short cantilever that carries the footpath and cycle track at the side of the deck. (see Deck Section Diagram in Main Elements).

 Once decisions were taken on the dimensions of the spans and the towers, together with the shape of the main cable and the horizontal space between the cable clamps, there will be no scope for adjusting hanger lengths.
 They will simply be a matter for calculation